Temporary disability rating after surgery or getting a cast

-If you had surgery, both of these must true for you:
+If you had surgery, both of these must be true for you:

-- The surgery required a recovery time of at least 1 month or reports show that the surgery or treatment was for a service-connected disability, and
+- The surgery required a recovery time of at least one month or reports show that the surgery or treatment was for a service-connected disability, and

 - The surgery resulted in severe issues, like:

 - Surgical wounds that haven’t totally healed

 - Being unable to move due to being put in splints or casts to help with healing (known as therapeutic immobilizations)

 - Being unable to leave your house (known as house confinement)